stolostron/rhacm-docs/_pages/advisory_review.md

 Before you review, verify that there is a doc issue that has a link to the advisory and a release date in the title of the issue.
 Complete the following steps during review:

-1. Be attentive to the `acm-release` Slack channel for announcement threads.
+1. Monitor the `acm-release` Slack channel for announcement threads.

 2. Log on to VPN and log in to the errata tool with the `kinit` command.
 Run the following command:
    ```